 Lastly, here's another recipe you can crush with that handy spatula.
 Fizzy, sweet and citrusy with delicious chunks you can eat along the way.
 If you're infusing with water, let it "marinate" in the fridge overnight for some major flavour.

-Click here for more simple facts and tips on figuring out how much you should be drinking and how to know when you're not drinking enough.
-Stay happy and hydrated this summer!
+Click here for more simple facts and tips on figuring out how much your clients should be drinking and how to know when they’re not drinking enough.
+Help your clients stay happy and hydrated this summer!